 Apparently, Elton John had his eye on the world’s longest standing erection, but the price tag was too high.
 You can examine the seven-inch mummified penis in London’s strangest cabinet of curiosities, the Viktor Wynd Museum in Hackney.
 And whilst you’re there, check out the jar containing Viagra and a pack of condoms, once found in a hotel room used by the Rolling Stones.

-You may have missed one of my favourite exhibitions last year, Modigliani at the Tate Modern.
+You may have missed one of my favourite exhibitions in recent years – the Modigliani at the Tate Modern.
 The master of the nude had twelve of his superbly dishevelled ladies on display here.
 They created such a scandal when they were first on show in Paris, that the gallery had to close the exhibition down after just one day.
 You can read my review here.
-But don’t fret: you can also find Modigliani at the Courtauld Gallery on a permanent basis (although be quick as the Courtauld shuts its doors for a two-year renovation this autumn).
+But don’t fret: you can also find Modigliani at the Courtauld Gallery on a permanent basis (although you will now need to wait for the Courtauld to re-open its doors after a two-year renovation).

 This luminescent, sexually-charged painting is by the Dutch Baroque painter, Peter Lely, who bizarrely is credited with the birth of the British nude.
 Lely also painted portraits for Charles II’s court.

 Fauvist artist Vlaminck painted a series of portrayals of Parisian prostitutes in the style of Toulouse-Lautrec.
 His voluptuous Reclining Nude can be found draped on the walls of the Courtauld Gallery.